RaghaviRajumohan/Rhythms-of-Data/Music_Genre_Classification_Model/README.md

 ## Overview

-In an era of vast musical diversity, genre classification is essential for streaming platforms and record labels to organize, recommend, and market songs.
-This project presents a K-Nearest Neighbors (KNN) model for predicting a song’s genre based on a wide array of musical features like MFCCs, tempo, and spectral attributes.
-The model aids in identifying genre characteristics, providing insights into audio features that influence classification accuracy.
+In today’s highly competitive music industry, accurate genre classification is essential for streaming platforms, record labels, and marketers to better understand, organize, and promote musical content.
+By categorizing songs based on their genre, industry professionals can optimize music recommendations, enhance listener engagement, and tailor marketing strategies to target specific audience demographics.
+This project explores a machine learning approach to genre classification, leveraging models such as K-Nearest Neighbors (KNN), Random Forest, and Convolutional Neural Networks (CNN).
+By analyzing a song's musical features—such as Mel-frequency Cepstral Coefficients (MFCCs), tempo, and spectral attributes—this model provides valuable insights into genre characteristics, aiding in accurate music categorization and recommendation.

 ## Project Objective

-Develop a robust music genre classification model using KNN, Random Forest, and CNN to evaluate the impact of audio features on genre prediction.
+The primary objective of this project is to develop a robust music genre classification model that can accurately predict a song’s genre based on extracted audio features.
+This project evaluates the performance of multiple classification models, including KNN, Random Forest, and CNN, to determine the most effective approach for genre prediction.
+The analysis aims to identify key audio features that influence classification accuracy, ultimately contributing to a more refined understanding of genre-based audio attributes.

 ---